 The combination of social media and the buy button could make online shopping more like the serendipitous experience that shopping often is in meatspace.
 Everyone knows that you will never find a pair of jeans when you’re actually looking for one! 😉 With buyable products via social media, you can see something you want and then buy it, much like walking past a shop window on the street.

-Each of the popular networks have made efforts to recreate this experience — with varied results.
+Each of the popular networks has made efforts to recreate this experience — with varied results.

 Instagram: Shoppable photo tags